you-zhou/notes/dev.md

 # Environment Variables
 Environment variables are a way to store configurable values across your entire system—all your programs have access to these.

+## List all current env var
-To list current environment, use the `set` command.
+use the `set` command.
 It is the same for both Linux and Windows.

+## List a specific env var